quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part77_Chapter_9_Fouri.md

 ---

 #### Quantum Fourier Transform
 The Quantum Fourier Transform (QFT) is a quantum computing version of the Discrete Fourier Transform.
-It transforms a state vector \( | \psi \rangle \) from the computational basis to the frequency domain.
+It transforms a state vector $| \psi \rangle$ from the computational basis to the frequency domain.

 :p What is the Quantum Fourier Transform?
 ??x